 HVAC and smart thermostats

 With your home properly sealed up, you can also take advantage of a remodel to move in a new air conditioning system and/or furnace that’s high-efficiency.
 These systems have variable speed motors that optimize airflow while better controlling humidity.
-Pair the new system with a smart thermostat such as Nest that automatically adjusts the temperature in your home based on your schedule to not waste energy when you’re away.
+Pair the new system with a smart thermostat such as Nest that automatically adjusts the temperature in your home based on your schedule to prevent energy waste when you’re away.

-When you’re adding or replacing windows, you can boost their energy-saving abilities by installing windows with features to keep heat out in summer and in during winter.
+When you’re adding or replacing windows, you can boost their energy-saving abilities by installing windows with features to keep heat out in summer, and in during winter.
 These include double or even triple panes, high-quality frames of vinyl, fiberglass, or wood, low-e glass coatings, gas injections between panes, and pane spacers.
-Intelligently located, large windows and skylights can also be used to light rooms such as the kitchen and remove the need for turning on the lights during the daytime.
+Intelligently located, large windows and “no-leak” skylights can also be used to light rooms such as the kitchen and remove the need for turning on the lights during the daytime.

 Xenon lights may be tempting to use in a kitchen remodel for under-cabinet lighting, for example, but LEDs are more energy-efficient.
 Compared with incandescents, LEDs use up to 90% less energy.
 Look for bulbs with a color temperature of around 3000k for the best results.

 - Low- and no-VOC (volatile organic compounds) paints

 - Concrete countertops

 - Low-maintenance surfaces such as recycled glass countertops and floor materials

 - Formaldehyde-free cabinets